manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

 ---
-title: "A year with anywidget"
+title: "A Year with anywidget"
-description: "Announcing v0.9: a new, more flexible API"
+description: "Announcing anywidget v0.9: a new, more flexible API"
 layout: ../../layouts/MainLayout.astro
 authors: ["Trevor Manz"]
 image:
   {
     src: "https://user-images.githubusercontent.com/24403730/213607015-e3fb38f9-5e75-439b-95c9-99e1fde11955.png",
-    alt: "anywidget logo and counter example using API", }
+    alt: "anywidget logo and anywidget Python code defining a counter widget", }
 ---

 > The **anywidget** community is growing!
-Come join us on [Discord](https://discord.gg/W5h4vPMbDQ) 🎸.
+Join us on [Discord](https://discord.gg/W5h4vPMbDQ) 🐣

-_TL;DR: **anywidget** v0.9 introduces a more flexible API for defining widget front-end code with `initialize` and `render` lifecycle methods.
-The preferred way to define widgets is now with a `default` object export:_
+_TL;DR: **anywidget** v0.9 introduces a more flexible API for defining widget front-end code with `initialize` and `render` lifecycle methods._ <a href="#introducing-lifecycle-hooks">Skip ahead.</a>

+_The preferred way to define widgets is now with a `default` object export:_

 ```js
 export default {